- About Us

 Appointments can often be made with the foster home.
 Please submit an application if you would like to meet a specific dog or cat.
 Please do not email us about meeting a pet if you have not submitted the application.
 Most of our foster homes are in Westchester County, NY, or southern CT.

 All adoption donations are tax deductible.
-For dogs, adoption donations range from $400-$450.
+For dogs, the minimum donation is $400.
 Some of the purebred or "designer" dogs (non-shedding) tend to be at the higher end of the range.
-The minimum donation for most of our cats and kittens is $100.
+The minimum donation for most of our cats is $125 and for kittens, $150.
 The donation for purebreds, such as Siamese, Persian, Himalayan and other "exotic" cats, including those of mixed breed that show the dominant characteristics of a purebred, may range from $100-$200 or more.
 There is a spay/neuter deposit required for puppies ($50) and kittens of ($60).
 This is New York State law.
 The spay/neuter deposit is returned after the pet is spayed/neutered.
 Our preferred method of payment for adoptions is cash or check, since we have to pay a fee for credit card donations.

 Our cats and dogs are examined by a veterinarian, spayed/neutered (when age appropriate), provided with appropriate vaccines and medications and micro-chipped.
 There are transport fees involved with bringing dogs from kill shelters and dogs often undergo training.
 Cats often need to time to adjust to living with other cats and people.
 Your adoption donation helps cover expenses such as these for these cats and dogs.